Electric Guitar Specification basics

 One starting point in choosing a guitar is to ask 'what guitar does my hero play'?

 I’m guilty.
 I bought my Ovation Breadwinner because I saw a couple of guys from Earth, Wind and Fire playing them on an album cover and I wanted my rhythm playing to sound funky like them.
 It was the first production guitar with active electronics and did indeed deliver what I wanted.
-However, look at the funkiest rhythm player ever (Nile Rogers) and he uses a Strat.
+However, look at the funkiest rhythm player ever (Nile Rogers) and he uses a Fender Stratocaster.
 Go figure!

 I don't set much store on judging guitars by genres as I tend to crossover several, you will find there is crossover between the different brands and models of guitar between genres.
 It's really more important how you play it rather than which brand or model it is.